snaptortoise/jekyll-pinboard-plugin/README.md

-#  Pinboard Plugin for Jekyll
+#  Jekyll Pinboard Plugin

+Access your [Pinboard](pinboard.in) data in  [Jekyll](https://jekyllrb.com).

-A [Jekyll](https://jekyllrb.com) plugin that makes your tagged [Pinboard](pinboard.in) bookmarks accessible as a template variable.
+This  plugin that makes your tagged Pinboard bookmarks  accessible as a template variable in Jekyll.
 Useful for managing general bookmark and recommendation pages on your Jekyll site.
 You can get more creative and use it to keep a portfolio page up to date or simply publish parts of your Pinboard bookmarks in a different format.

-## How It Works
+## How it Works

  This plugin registers a Hook that will load all of your Pinboard links for specified tags into a variable you can use in your templates.
 It's slightly similar to the way Jekly natively handles [data files](https://jekyllrb.com/docs/datafiles/) with two key differences: